IceCreamWasTaken/Arduino-Programming-stuff-for-school/the website (UC)/READMEUC.md

 2. venv\Scripts\activate to activate the virtual environment
 3. then you can run the flask run function to get a localhost server only you can see

+So I was working on Robotics homework and I saw that VSCode has a Live Server extension, does this work with flask or will I get explosions?
+Live Extension allows you to run a website without launching a server yourself; it does it for you!

 This stuff is for UC